 4. Celebrate Through Worship

 Welcome volunteers will welcome you into the church and give you an order of service outlining the service.
 They can help you find a seat, but you are welcome to sit anywhere; there are no reserved seats.
-Biblical teaching, a blend of musical styles, prayer, giving, and regularly-scheduled communion services (first Sunday morning of each month) are key components of worship at Fitzroy.
+Biblical teaching, a blend of musical styles, prayer, giving, and regularly-scheduled communion services (second Sunday morning of each month) are key components of worship at Fitzroy.
 At the end of the service, everyone is usually invited to stand and greet one another with handshakes.

 5. Let Us Help You